EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 <br/>

+If you're starting from scratch, you can pretty much copy/paste the template described earlier, preformatted with the network traffic teardown exclusions built-in from [here on my Github](https://github.com/EEN421/Sentinel_Cost_Optimization/blob/Main/Fortinet/Fortinet-DCR-Template.json) to get you started.

-Chances are... if you're reading this far it's because you've already got a DCR in place to collect your Fortinet logs so lets look at how to adjust an existing DCR with our transformationKQL next.
+Chances are, though.. if you're reading this far it's because you've already got a DCR in place to collect your Fortinet logs and are concerned about the cost so lets look at how to **Review/Modify** an existing DCR with our transformationKQL for disregarding network teardown traffic for Fortinet firewalls next.

+Select your **Subscription** and **Workspace** from the dropdowns, then select **Review/Modify DCR Rules**:

 ![](/assets/img/Fortinet%20DCR/DCRToolkit_ModifyDCR.png)